OKC - WHAT REALLY DESTROYED THE BUILDING?

 explosion.
 The opinion is thus misleading and presents the case in a way most

-.
+incriminating to the defendants.
 Had Williams explicitly stated in his report that

 the ANFO opinion was based on the defendant's purchases, the opinion could have